Clinical Case Study

 Complaints

-Redness, pain and swelling on the back of both feels, several months duration.
+Redness, pain and swelling on the back of both heels, several months duration.

 History